Last Updated on 05/07/2023 by secretmoona

 Best time to hike the Jeju Olle Trails

-While neither myself nor my friends were avid hiker and walker, we found our routes to be easy.
+While neither myself nor my friends were avid hikers and walkers, we found our routes to be easy.
 You don’t have to be fit to do the walk.
 Having said that, if you are planning to do several, then it can be hard on your legs.

 - avoid walking on your own (or at least let someone know about your whereabouts)

-- do not to get stuck in a remote area after sunset
+- do not get stuck in a remote area after sunset

 - be aware of falling rocks